6 Gifts to Give to a Friend Who is Grieving

 3. Thumbies Fingerprint Charm

 Each and every person on earth has a unique fingerprint.
 Much like a snowflake, no two are alike.
-These timeless gifts for a grieving family will allow them to feel the presence of their loved one.
-The Thumbies personalized print charm uses actual fingerprints, hand prints, or foot prints and can adorn a necklace, key chain, ring, or charm bracelet.
+These timeless gifts for a grieving family will allow them to feel the presence of their loved ones.
+The Thumbies personalized print charm uses actual fingerprints, hand prints, or footprints and can adorn a necklace, key chain, ring, or charm bracelet.
 Coming in a variety of sizes, you can choose the right size and jeweled accessories to fit your needs.
 Additionally, a sentiment can be added to the back to further memorialize and add personalization.

 WHY IS THIS A GREAT GIFT: The intimacy of a thumbprint is a powerful reminder of the person that is missed.
 Touching the print is like holding hands with an alternate universe.

-HOW TO USE: Wear with pride, touch when necessary, hold onto often, sob hysterically as needed.
+HOW TO USE: Wear with pride, touch when necessary, hold onto often, and sob hysterically as needed.
 This gift will bring a barrage of emotions.

 WHERE TO PURCHASE: This particular gift is one that you need to be mindful of early on.
 You will need to be in touch with the funeral director in order to get the thumbprint needed.
 Before backing out because this seems like too much work, know that it is absolutely attainable as long as you are willing to put a little stealth secrecy into your week.
 A phone call to the funeral director will get you started.
 Most after-life care facilities are already aware of the Thumbprint Necklace, but an online form with pertinent information can be found at the Meadow Hill Corporation website and can guide the process.